Tim Stabell, PhD

 Theology of Mission, Cultural Anthropology, Urban Sociology

-I grew up in the Democratic Republic of Congo (DRC) as the son of American Baptist missionaries, and then worked with my wife Susan in Congo from 1982 to 1996.
+I grew up in the Democratic Republic of Congo (DRC) as the son of American Baptist missionaries, and then worked in that same country with my wife Susan from 1982 to 1996.
 We have four children, all born during the years that we were working in Congo.
-Our kids are all married now, and we have six wonderful grandchildren.
+Our kids are all married now, and we have seven wonderful grandchildren.

 BA Sociology, Eastern Baptist College

 MA Sociology, The New School for Social Research

 The Christian response to witch accusations and beliefs about witchcraft/sorcery among Christians in Africa.